(damaged boys) 23

 Daniel could not stop kissing him.
 For as much as he tried, he could not control what burned inside him...a long, hateful volcano of madness, destruction and passion...welling up within him until there was no other option.
 He'd seen the kid in and out of Braden's condo recently, just one in a line of many over the past few months.
 They's never seemed real, before...not human, certainly.
 And yet, here he was with his tongue in its mouth.
 It was both repulsive and thrilling.

-More "(damaged boys) 9"
+Continue with “(damaged boys) 9”

 (damaged boys) 8